alvarouc/polyssifier/README.md

 Polyssifier
 ===========

-Run a multitude of machine learning classifiers on your data and get a  report of scores, confusion matrices, predictions, and a plot of the scores ranked by classifier performance.
+Polyssifier runs a multitude of machine learning classifiers on your data.
+It reports scores, confusion matrices, predictions, and a plot of the scores ranked by classifier performance.

 ### Requirements
  - Python 3.3 or higher.